 Employees can remain in the closet for years, usually until the company has layoffs in which it can group a large number of people.
 Group layoffs are are actually easier to process because the company only has to prove economic hardship, rather than get into a back and forth about whether the employee committed a “grave error” or not.

-French newspapers regularly report on employees who have committed suicide after having been put in the cupboard.
+French newspapers regularly report on employees who have taken their own lives after having been put in the cupboard.

 So if it is such a dreaded state, it begs the question: why wouldn’t the person just quit?